ViktorQvarfordt/gamma-book-math/pages/quantum-perceptron.md

 ## Quantum Perceptron

-We shall now describe a quantum algorithm for computing a the output of a classical perceptron.
+We shall now describe a quantum algorithm for computing the output of a classical perceptron.
 <img src="perceptron.png" style="max-width: 300px; display: block; margin: 0 auto;" />
 <!--break-->